St Joseph's University, 36, Lalbagh Road, Bengaluru-560027, Karnataka, India.

 • To encourage policy recommendations that recognize the significance of IKS in governance effectiveness.

-Future Plans and Actions of the IKS Centre
+Future Plans and Actions

 • Develop Massive Open Online Courses (MOOCs) and e-learning modules for wider dissemination.